NorbertShema/Payroll-Management-System-PMS/README.md

 ## 💻 SQL Scripts

-All SQL scripts are also uploaded in the Query folder.
+Check all the SQL scripts  in the Query folder.

 - `create_tables.sql` – Creates all required tables.
 - `insert_data.sql` – Inserts sample data.